Ankita001812/AirBnB/README.md

 - cd back-end
 - npm install (if the node modules are not avilable)
 - node index.js
-the back-end side will start on localhost://4001 port
+- The back-end side will start on localhost://4001 port